tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 I was almost trance-like, staring at this thing in the air, this thing that didn’t make sense, before my friend turned back to the toilet seat, this time speaking through sharp breaths.
 “I’m okay.”
 He hissed out.

 Except this time he barfed, bright red escaped his mouth, dribbling down his chin, and he collapsed over the toilet seat.
-“Okay.”
-Gabe slurred in a laugh which choked into a sob.
+“Okay.
+Maybe I'm not okay. ” Gabe slurred in a laugh which choked into a sob.
 His body jolted again, and with him, so did the room.
 I wasn’t imagining it.

 The room began to shake and tremble, shampoo bottles raining down from the shelves.
-I thought it was an earthquake until Gabe hung onto the toilet bowl, squeezing hard.
+I thought it was an earthquake until Gabe hung onto cold porcelain, squeezing hard.
 He twisted around to face me with wide eyes.

 His frenzied gaze found the corner of the bathroom, and bottles of my body wash were exploding, colourful froth spattering the walls.
 Before it found the shower, the nozzle growing a mind of its own, twisting itself up the wall before dropping back onto the tiles.

 Gabe turned back to the bowl, hissing out a breath.
 “I don’t think I’m okay, Luce.
 Fuck.
 I think you need to… to get someone.”

 As soon as the words had left his mouth, the room stopped shaking.
-I was quick to soak towels in cold water.

 Ignoring spiralling red spattering the porcelain white of the toilet bowl, I struggled to press them onto his forehead.
 “I’m going to get you help, okay?”
-I managed to get out.
+I whispered.
+"Just hold on."

 “Mmm.
 Just gimme a sec.”
 Gabe slurred.
 “I’m okay.
 I’m gonna be…” He hiccupped, more red hitting white.
 “I’m gon be okay.”